theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/parameterizing.md

 5. Click on one of the **Update Value** tools to display the available parameters of the **Xtract ODP** component in the *Action Configuration* menu.
 Check if *p_MATNR_low*  and *p_MATNR_high* are listed in the tree structure under Xtract ODP > RuntimeParameters. <br>
 ![Workflow-Sequence2](/img/content/xfa/workflow-sequence2.png){:class="img-responsive"}
-6. To assign a control parameter to an Xtract runtime parameter, select the Xtract runtime parameter in the tree structure (3).
+6. To assign a control parameter to an Xtract parameter, select the value you want to parameterize in the tree structure (3).
 Assign the control parameter *cp_MAKT_low* to the Xtract runtime parameter *p_MATNR_low* and *cp_MAKT_high* to the Xtract runtime parameter *p_MATNR_high*.
 7. Drag&Drop the **Macro Output** tool from the *Interface* toolbox onto the canvas to create an output for the batch macro (4).
 8. Connect the **Xtract ODP** component to the **Macro Output** and save the file.